-Last weekend, my three little Beans, Lillie (11), Ollie (9) and Albie (6) took control of my PC and taught me a thing or two about code.
+Last weekend, my three little Beans, Lillie (11), Ollie (9) and Albie (6), took control of my PC and taught me a thing or two about code.
 When I explained that we had been invited to make a fun MP4 online using a tutorial called Hour of Code: Dance Party, Ollie announced: “I have been doing that at school”.
-The boy was a whizz, he quickly worked his way through the tutorial and explained to me what each piece of code meant.
-The result was a fun dance video or which he was very proud.
+The boy was a whizz; he quickly worked his way through the tutorial and explained to me what each piece of code meant.
+The result was a fun dance video of which he was very proud.

-NB: When you watch the videos on the programme itself, you will hear music to accompany the Dance Party but due to licensing restrictions the videos cannot be shared with music online.
-You’ll find all your children’s favourite musicians from Katy Perry, Calvin Harris to Nicki Minaj and more.
+NB: When you watch the videos on the programme itself, you will hear music to accompany the Dance Party, but due to licensing restrictions, the videos cannot be shared with music online.
+You’ll find all your children’s favourite musicians, from Katy Perry, and Calvin Harris to Nicki Minaj and more.

 Lillie’s Dance Party

-Lillie has taken part in lots of STEM classes and out of school courses for robotics but wasn’t familiar with Dance Party.
-Obviously this wasn’t going to deter her, she worked her way through the tutorials and listened to the tips which Ollie gave her until she too had created a Dance Party MP4 of her own.
+Lillie has taken part in lots of STEM classes and out-of-school courses for robotics but wasn’t familiar with Dance Party.
+This wasn’t going to deter her; she worked her way through the tutorials and listened to the tips Ollie gave her until she, too, had created a Dance Party MP4 of her own.

 Create your own for FREE!

-You begin by watching videos at the start of each lesson (there are 10 lessons to complete) which explains what you need to do to build up your dance party.
-The code is built up in blocks for simplicity but as your skills develop you can click on the ‘Show Code’ tab to the right to see what the code for each block is.
+You begin by watching videos at the start of each lesson (there are ten lessons to complete) which explains what you need to do to build up your dance party.
+The code is built up in blocks for simplicity, but as your skills develop, you can click on the ‘Show Code’ tab to the right to see the code for each block.

-Anyone can create their own Dance Party for free online, just head to Code.Org, you don’t need any coding experience at all.
+Anyone can create their own Dance Party for free online, just head to Code.Org; you don’t need any coding experience.
 Children as young as 4 are capable of learning to code.
-If Dance and Music aren’t your things then there are other free tutorials like Minecraft and App Labs you can try out as well.
-Albie has only done very minimal coding at school but even he got stuck in and had a go himself.
+If Dance and Music aren’t your things, there are other free tutorials like Minecraft and App Labs you can also try out.
+Albie has only done minimal coding at school, but even he got stuck and had a go himself.

-It has become my new bargaining tool for completing homework, if they complete their homework/reading/times tables then they earn 40 minutes on the PC to have fun with coding.
-Who knows where this could lead them in future years.
+It has become my new bargaining tool for completing homework; if they complete their homework/reading/times tables, they earn 40 minutes on the PC to have fun coding.
+Who knows where this could lead them in future years?